 Suisserugby has accomplished the very challenging task of creating and submitting such a concept, with the support of a group of medical and technical experts, within a very short deadline, and the concept has been accepted by the Swiss Government (BASPO/OFSPO).

-Download the full Return-to-Play concept for Rugby in Switzerland:
+Download the Return-to-Play concept for Rugby in Switzerland, for Phase 1-5:

-On May 27th, 2020, the Federal Council has announced an alleviation of the measures to combat the Coronavirus in Switzerland.
+On May 27th, and June 19th, 2020, the Federal Council has announced a series of alleviations of the measures to combat the Coronavirus in Switzerland.
 This is good news for our sport.